 “The notion of the smallholder farmer – hoe in hand, tilling the land – is living on borrowed time.
 Future farmers will be young agripreneurs with a smartphone in one hand and the controls to a drone in the other.”

-The aim of the workshop is to engage youths working in digital agriculture on how to use media to communicate important data-related work, and for those already working in media, to show them how to better report on digital agriculture projects.
+The aim of the workshop was to engage youths working in digital agriculture on how to use media to communicate important data-related work, and for those already working in media, to show them how to better report on digital agriculture projects.